Fordham Plaza, Bronx

-Fordham Plaza, originally known as Fordham Square, is a major commercial and transportation hub in the Fordham and Belmont sections of the Bronx in New York City, New York, United States.
+Fordham Plaza, originally known as Fordham Square, is a major commercial and transportation hub in the Fordham and Belmont neighborhoods of the Bronx in New York City, New York, United States.
 It is located on the south side of Fordham Road at Third and Webster Avenues, at the eastern end of the commercial strip along Fordham Road ("Fordham Center") that runs past Grand Concourse and Jerome Avenue to about Grand Avenue, and to the west of the Bronx's Little Italy district on Arthur Avenue in Belmont.

 The plaza is located across from Fordham University's Rose Hill campus, and above the Fordham station of the Metro-North Railroad.
 The Fordham Plaza name refers specifically to two locations in the area: the office building One Fordham Plaza on the east side of Third Avenue; and the Fordham Plaza Bus Terminal, a bus loop and pedestrian plaza on the west side above the station.
 It along with the rest of the Fordham Road commercial district constitutes the largest shopping strip in the Bronx, and the third largest in New York City.